 2. Pore minimizing toner

 It's one of the most effective ways to visibly reduce the size of your pores and make your skin look more smooth and youthful.
-It penetrates deeply into your skin and ensures long lasting moisturization too.
+Pore minimizing ultimate toner penetrates deeply into your skin and ensures long lasting moisturization too.

 3. Regenerative 5KDA Hyaluronic super serum

 Well we don't need to tell you the benefits of Hyaluronic acid, it's all over Instagram reels, TikTok and YouTube shorts, and is being consistently used by most of the hotshots in the skincare world.
-So here we've a magic liquid which will reduce fine lines, renew the skin and give it a splendid glow.
+So here we've a magic liquid that is Regerative 5KDA hyalurnoic acid super serum which will reduce fine lines, renew the skin and give it a splendid glow.
 Go hurry, get some for yourself, we don't want you to miss out on it.

 What ingredients should you definitely include in your skincare routine?